 The opportunity to network with other institutions is one of the highlights of the cooperative grants currently running at ISTA.
 These bring together eminent scientists (and sometimes companies) from across Europe and beyond to work on challenges in a specific field.
 They can also be specifically aimed at PhD student training, as is the case with:

 - Initial Training Networks (ITN) from the European Commission

-All scientists at IST Austria are supported by the Grant Office in all matters related to external funding: from application, implementation, to reporting to the relevant funding organizations.
+All scientists at ISTA are supported by the Grant Office in all matters related to external funding: from application, implementation, to reporting to the relevant funding organizations.

 More about Awards.